x

 Forecast and projected path

-Forecasts call for Milton to possibly gain strength Tuesday.
+Milton gained a bit of strength Tuesday afternoon.
 The hurricane will then gradually weaken as it nears Florida due to increasing wind shear and pockets of dry air.

 Any weakening that occurs will not decrease impacts of the storm.
-Deadly storm surge and destructive winds will still be present in Florida.
+Deadly storm surge and destructive winds will still be present in Florida, and Milton still poses grave danger to the state.

 Milton is also expected to widen, meaning wind, rain and storm surge impacts will become more widespread.